Stanford Law School: History

-Stanford first offered a curriculum in legal studies in 1893, when the university hired its first two law professors: former U.S. president Benjamin Harrison and Nathan Abbott.
+Stanford first offered a curriculum in legal studies in 1893, when the university hired its first two law professors: former U.S. president Benjamin Harrison and Nathan Abbott - who attended Boston University School of Law.
 Abbott headed the new program and assembled a small faculty over the next few years.
 The law department primarily enrolled undergraduate majors at this time and included a large number of students who might not have been welcome at more traditional law schools at the time, including women and students of color, especially Hispanic, Chinese and Japanese students.

 In 1900, the department moved from its original location in Encina Hall to the northeast side of the Inner Quadrangle.
 These larger facilities included Stanford's first law library.
 Beginning to focus more on professional training, the school implemented its first three-year curriculum and became one of 27 charter members of the Association of American Law Schools (AALS).
 In 1901, the school awarded its first professional degree, the Bachelor of Laws (LL.B.).

 Starting in 1908, the law department began its transition into an exclusively professional school when Stanford's Board of Trustees passed a resolution to officially change its name from Law Department to Law School.
 Eight years later, Frederic Campbell Woodward became the first dean of the law school, and in 1923, the law school received accreditation from the American Bar Association (ABA).
 In 1924, Stanford's law program officially transitioned into a modern professional school when it began requiring a bachelor's degree for admission.